 Your physician has given you the choice between two medications for the treatment of asthma.
 When you compare emergency department visits, you notice that 10 patients on medication A reported a trip to the hospital versus the five patients on medication B. At first glance, it would appear that medication B is the obvious best choice.
-In order to make an informed decision, however, you need to know a little more closely.
+In order to make an informed decision, however, you'll need to examine the data a little more closely.
 To determine which of these two asthma medications will better serve you, you can use statistics to calculate the adjusted odds ratio.

 An odds ratio is the statistical measure of association between an exposure and an outcome.
 In other words, the odds ratio is the statistical chance than an outcome will occur under a specific condition: in the case of our example, the odds ratio represents the chance that taking one of two asthma medications may still lead to a hospital visit.
 Odds ratios are easy to calculate.
 If you divide the reported hospital visits for medication B by those for medication A, you'll come up with the odds ratio.
 In this example, the odds ratio is 0.5.
-The ratio means that you have roughly a 50% greater chance of going to the hospital when taking medication A over medication B. However, this doesn't necessarily mean that medication B is better: this 0.5 ratio is known as an unadjusted or crude ratio because it doesn't take anything into account except the reported number of hospital visits.
+The ratio means that you have roughly a 50% greater chance of going to the hospital when taking medication A over medication B. However, this doesn't necessarily mean that medication B is better: this 0.5 ratio is known as an unadjusted, or crude odds ratio, because it doesn't take anything into account except the reported number of hospital visits.

 The numeric value of an odds ratio gives you some idea of what will happen when a patient is exposed to something -- in this case, asthma medication.
 An odds ratio of 1 means that exposure does not affect the outcome: In other words, the medication doesn't work.
 An odds ratio greater than 1 indicates higher odds of the outcome while a ratio less than 1 indicates lower odds of the outcome.

 Life and Confounding Variables